leo-arch/isfree/README.md

 # IsFree
-This little script is fundamentally aimed at finding out whether you have installed one or more non-free/libre Arch Linux packages, be it an official or an AUR package.
-It takes Parabola's blacklists to perform the test.
+This script is mainly intended to find out whether there is some non-free/libre package (both official and from the AUR) in your Arch Linux installation.
+It uses Parabola's blacklists to perform the test.
 Taking advantage of these blacklists, I also added an option to scan the system for privacy threatening software.
-It's very basic, but it works.
+You can check entire repos or individual packages as well.
+Come on, give a smile to uncle RMS!